How does a reverse mortgage work?

 HECM loans, on the other hand, offer far more flexibility to the borrower.
 You can basically use the loan proceeds any way you like.
 These types of loans also typically have less stringent requirements regarding the borrower’s financial status and risk profile, making them by far the most popular type of reverse mortgage available.

 There are a few caveats to consider, though.
 For one, only lenders approved by the Federal Housing Administration (FHA) can offer these types of loans, so it’s possible your preferred financial institution won’t even support them.
-And as noted earlier, there’s a limit on the amount you can receive with any government-backed reverse mortgage.
+And as noted earlier, there’s a limit on the amount you can receive with any government-insured reverse mortgage.

-HECM loans are also typically more expensive on the front end due to the extra costs borrowers have to cover.
+HECM loans are also typically more expensive on the front end due to the extra costs insured borrowers have to cover.
 For instance, the FHA requires borrowers to pay a mortgage premium equivalent to 2% of your home’s market value.
 That’s an awful lot of money to put down, especially for cost-conscious retirees.

 In most cases, FHA reverses will be adjustable rate mortgages (ARM), rather than fixed rate mortgages.
 ARMs usually make more sense for retirees who want higher cash-out limits, flexible borrowing terms and tax-free growth on their open line of credit.